marguskaidja/php-accessors/README.md

 Objects which allow their contents to be changed are named as **mutable**.
 And in contrast the ones who don't are [**immutable**](https://en.wikipedia.org/wiki/Immutable_object).

-When talking about immutability, then it usually means that while restricting the changes inside the original object, there must be a way to make a copy of the object with desired changes.
+When talking about immutability, then it usually means combination of restricting the changes inside the original object, but allowing to make a copy of the object with desired changes.

 This way original object stays intact and cloned object with changes can be used for new operations.

-Consider following naive situation:
+Consider following situation:
 ```php
 use margusk\Accessors\Attributes\Get;
 use margusk\Accessors\Accessible;